nus-cs2113-AY2021S1/tp/docs/UserGuide.md

              Example: list expenses for/YEAR

      makefolders: Make folders for your modules in the modulelist

-     return: Marks the book identified by the index number used in the book list as returned.
-     Parameters: INDEX
-     Example: return 2

      spend: Adds an expense item to the expense list.
      Parameters: DESCRIPTION <compulsory/optional argument>